 When learning English, the student may be learning several rules, but also has to learn more exceptions to those rules.
 These are just some of the things that hamper the progress of students.

 You can say “an interesting small cup” but it does not sound right if you say ”a small interesting cup.”
-It could be grammatically correct but it’s how it sounds that makes a subtle difference in the execution.
-Understanding the nuances of the language for example, is what native speakers innately know.
+It could be grammatically correct but it’s how it sounds that make a subtle difference in the execution.
+Understanding the nuances of the language, for example, is what native speakers innately know.

 The problem is compounded by words that have more consonants than vowels and vice versa.
 You’ll find them in these examples: